-Fennec Fox - © DresnerRelevant Links
+fennec fox - © DresnerRelevant Links

-Listed as Least Concern as the species is relatively widespread in the sandy deserts and semi-deserts of northern Africa to northern Sinai, and there currently are no known major range-wide threats believed to be resulting in a population decline that would warrant listing in a threatened category.
+This species is listed as Least Concern as the species is relatively widespread in the sandy deserts and semi-deserts of northern Africa to northern Sinai, and there currently are no known major range-wide threats believed to be resulting in a population decline that would warrant listing in a threatened category.

-Legally protected in Morocco (including Western Sahara), Algeria, Tunisia and Egypt.
+It is listed in CITES – Appendix II.
+It is legally protected in Morocco (including Western Sahara), Algeria, Tunisia and Egypt.

-Gaps in knowledge:
+Gaps in knowledge